torian257x/ai-php-rubix-wrap-laravel/README.md

 This creates a file in your laravel storage/ai_rubix/ folder that contains the model.

-This model then can be used to predict:
+This model then will be used to predict:

 ```
 $isDogOrCat = RubixAi::predict($needs_prediction);